show_page.php1 : dn10.jpg

 HISTORY: Rectal mass

-HISTOPATHOLOGIC DESCRIPTION: Rectum: Expanding the submucosa and elevating the overlying ulcerated mucosa is a 1 cm diameter, unencapsulated, well-circumscribed, densely cellular neoplasm composed of sheets and cords of round cells on a fine fibrovascular stroma.
-Neoplastic cells have variably distinct cell borders and a moderate amount of eosinophilic, granular cytoplasm.
+HISTOPATHOLOGIC DESCRIPTION: Rectum: Expanding the submucosa and elevating the overlying ulcerated mucosa is a 1 cm diameter, unencapsulated, well-circumscribed, densely cellular neoplasm composed of sheets, packets and cords of round cells on a fine fibrovascular stroma.
+Neoplastic cells have distinct cell borders and a moderate amount of eosinophilic, granular cytoplasm.
 Nuclei are eccentrically located, irregularly round to oval, and occasionally indented, with finely clumped chromatin and one variably prominent nucleolus.
 Nuclei often contain cytoplasmic invaginations.
 There is moderate anisocytosis and anisokaryosis with occasional megalokaryosis and rare binucleate cells, and occasional single cell necrosis/death.
-The mitotic count averages 5 per 10 HPF (2.37mm2).
+The mitotic count averages 5 per 2.37mm2.
 Within the neoplasm are multiple foci of hemorrhage, fibrin, edema, and fibrosis.
 The overlying mucosa is focally extensively (5-6mm) ulcerated with replacement by hemorrhage, fibrin, edema, and many neutrophils, is multifocally eroded, and there are multifocal dilated crypts.
 Multifocally, the lamina propria is expanded by moderate numbers of plasma cells and neutrophils, mild hemorrhage, fibrin, and edema.
 The submucosa contains hemorrhage, fibrin, edema, moderate numbers of plasma cells, fewer lymphocytes, hemosiderin-laden macrophages, and rare neutrophils.

 MORPHOLOGIC DIAGNOSIS: Rectum: Plasmacytoma, mixed breed, canine.